Dormettingen: Coat of arms

 Dormettingen's coat of arms shows two white rake upon a field of red.
-The pattern is derived from a 19th century seal from the Schultheiß's office that also had a plowshare below the rakes.
-These items symbolize Dormettingen's agricultural history while it's red-white tincture reference bot the County of Hohenberg and Austria.
+The pattern is derived from a 19th-century seal from the Schultheiß's office that also had a plowshare below the rakes.
+These items symbolize Dormettingen's agricultural history while its red-white tincture reference bot the County of Hohenberg and Austria.
 That tincture, and the exclusion of the plowshare, were decided when the Federal Ministry of the Interior first awarded a coat of arms to Dormettingen on 16 May 1950.
 A corresponding flag was issued by the Zollernalb district office on 23 August 1982.

 Transportation

 Dormettingen is connected to Germany's network of railways by the Balingen–Rottweil line, which has a station in Dormettingen itself.
 Local public transportation is provided by the Verkehrsverbund Neckar-Alb-Donau.